 The Attleboro Y works side-by-side with our neighbors every day to make sure that everyone in our community has the opportunity to learn, grow and thrive.
 To do our important work, the Attleboro Y relies on support from members, donors, volunteers and community leaders.

 Current Volunteer Opportunities

 Reach & Rise Mentors: Your time makes a difference!
 Reach & Rise group mentoring supports youth ages 12 to 15 who may often experience social issues, poverty, community violence, educational disparities.
 As a group mentor, you can build a supportive, consistent relationship with a group of young people.
 You will help to improve each mentee’s self-esteem, confidence, sense of belonging, decision-making skills, school performance and relationships.
 With the support of Y staff and a social worker, two Reach & Rise Mentors work together with a group of six mentees over the course of 16 weeks.
-For more information, contact Mackenzie Brown at (508) 409-0736 or email@example.com.
+For more information, contact Susan Mastandrea at firstname.lastname@example.org or 508-409-0765.